 Shell U.K. Ltd Farm-in to P2252

-On 8th February the Company announced that Shell U.K. Ltd were farming in to Licence P2252 and the Pensacola prospect.
-Following completion of the transaction in Q2 2019 Cluff will transfer Operatorship and a 70% working interest in Licence P2252 to Shell in return for Shell funding 100% of the costs of a 400km2 3D seismic acquisition programme over Pensacola in the summer of 2019.
+On 8th February 2019 the Company announced that Shell U.K. Ltd were farming into Licence P2252 and the Pensacola prospect.
+Following completion of the transaction in Q2 2019 Deltic have transferred Operatorship and a 70% working interest in Licence P2252 to Shell in return for Shell funding 100% of the costs of a >400km2 3D seismic acquisition programme over Pensacola which was completed in the summer of 2019.
 Shell will also fund the associated processing of the acquired data and various petro-technical studies until a well investment decision or the end of 2020, whichever is sooner.

-There is a contingent well commitment associated with the licence and it is expected that this well could be drilled in 2021.
-Costs associated with exploration well will be split in line with working interest.
+There is a contingent well commitment associated with the licence and it is expected that this well could be drilled as soon as late 2021.
+Costs associated with exploration well will be split in-line with working interest.

 Lytham and Fairhaven Appraisal Opportunity